Pricing Spiral Staircases

-Spiral staircases are often associated with huge commercial spaces and high prices.
-It may seem like they’re out of budget for your home project.
-However, Salter Spiral Stair offers plenty of designs that fit into a range of budgets,
+Pricing spiral staircases is often difficult because they are often associated with huge commercial spaces.
+For this reason, it may seem like they’re out of budget for your home project.
+However, Salter Spiral Stair offers plenty of designs that fit into a range of budgets.

-While all of our stairs are custom designed, we can offer some insight into the factors that will determine your spiral stair’s price.
+While all of our spiral staircases are custom designed, we can offer some insight into the factors that will help determine the price for your project.

 Dimensions and Measurements

-For information on how to find these measurements, visit our dimensions and measurements page.
+For more information on how to find these measurements, visit our dimensions and measurements page.

-Salter Spiral Stair has five different product lines that feature different materials.
+Salter Spiral Stair has different product lines based upon the five available materials.
 We have three interior options: Classic Steel, Forged Iron, and Solid Wood.
-Our two outdoor options include Powder Coated Aluminum and Galvanized Steel.
-All of these different product lines have their own benefits and are priced differently.
+We also have two outdoor options: Powder Coated Aluminum and Galvanized Steel.
+All of these different product lines have their own benefits and should be weighed against their anticipated function when pricing spiral staircases.

 Our consultative designers can price your stair design in different materials to find the best fit for your budget.